daviddalpiaz/bsl/03-computing.md

 ### Common Issues

-As they arrise throughout the semester, we will try to track and explain common issues here.
+As they arise throughout the semester, we will try to track and explain common issues here.

 ***